isabella232/experience-manager-assets-essentials.en/help/add-delete.md

 *Figure: Before you upload the selected assets, you can add or remove assets from the queue.*

+>[!CAUTION]
+>
+>Use assets that do not have whitespace in the file names.
+The replies to comments do not work for such assets.

 ## View upload progress and status {#upload-progress}

 When you upload many assets or nested folders to [!DNL Assets Essentials], some assets can fail to upload for various reasons such as duplicate asset and network issues.